-The anticipated effects of HSRs on the provision and consumption of tourist and hospitality services have been found to be related to humanside perceived levels of autonomy and social interaction (Ivanov and Webster, 2017).
+The anticipated effects of HSRs on the provision and consumption of tourist and hospitality services have been found to be related to human-side perceived levels of autonomy and social interaction (Ivanov and Webster, 2017).
 All these interpretations share the idea that, in circumstances of significant perceived control, customer interactional schemas are motivated by the anthropomorphic design of HSRs.

-This demonstrates that eliciting agent information affects anthropomorphism and that humans may assess alien entities using their own experience while an ethical reconfiguration is imminent (Epley et al., 2007; Paraman and Anamalah, 2022).
+This demonstrates that eliciting agent information affects anthropomorphism and that humans may assess alien entities using their own experience while an ethical reconfiguration is imminent (Epley et al., 2007; Paraman and Annamalah, 2022).
 In this situation, highly anthropomorphic HSRs can improve user interactions, reinforce users' impressions, and eventually boost users' propensity to utilise them.
-Given this, we suggest hypothesising:
+Considering this, we suggest that:

-H2a.: Performance expectations in a high perceived control condition effectively mediate human likenesses towards inclination to accept HSRs in SEA hotels.
+• H2a: Performance expectations in a high perceived control condition effectively mediate human likenesses towards inclination to accept HSRs in SEA hotels.

 Customers dislike interacting with overtly anthropomorphic HSRs because they make them feel threatened, as shown by HRI research (Wang et al., 2015).
 Researchers from other fields have emphasised the importance of perceived control in people viewing HSRs as a threat (Ferrari et al., 2016).
-Such researchers assert that HSRs constitute their apparent lack of control, and people react uneasily to them in unexpected circumstances (Yang et al., 2021).
+Such researchers assert that HSRs constitute their apparent lack of control, and people react uneasily to them in unexpected circumstances (Yang et al, 2021).
 Noting that efficiency and sociality are two goals with which the cognitive mechanisms of anthropomorphic entities collaborate, according to psychology literature (White, 1959), we thus suggest the following:

-H2b.: Perceived threat in a situation where control is poorly perceived negatively mediates anthropomorphism towards HSR acceptance in SEA hotels.
+• H2b: Perceived threat in a situation where control is poorly perceived negatively mediates anthropomorphism towards HSR acceptance in SEA hotels.

-5. The moderating role of sociality
+The moderating role of sociality

-Research into service encounters has focused on the social interactions between humans but is now evolving due to the high-tech and low touch influence that are changing consumer behavioural perception of services enhanced by and delivered using HSR technology, increasing abidance by the perceived performance standards (Ostrom et al., 2015; Larivière et al., 2017; Kwon, 2020).
+Research into service encounters has focused on the social interactions between humans but is now evolving due to the high-tech and low touch influence that are changing consumer behavioural perception of services enhanced by and delivered using HSR technology, increasing abidance by the perceived performance standards (Ostrom et al., 2015; Larivière et al., 2017; Ostrom et al., 2015; Kwon, 2020).
 We assert that since social circumstances were employed, they may have an impact on how consumers feel about anthropomorphic HSRs.

-The willingness of customers to interact with HSRs can be influenced by the social environment in which they are situated.
-Substituting human workers with robotic services at the luxury hotel level may affect how visitors perceive their overall experience.
-The significance of HSRs simply is in its efficiency and cost reducing factors (Ivanov and Webster, 2017; Pinillos et al., 2016).
+In general, customer's willingness to engage HSRs may be influenced by the socially interacting environment.
+When robotic service is used instead of human workers at this level, it may have an impact on how luxury hotel visitors perceive their experience.
+The significance of HSRs simply is in its efficiency and cost reducing factors (Ivanov & Webster, 2017; Pinillos et al., 2016).
 Hence the following hypotheses:

-H3.: Only in social settings does the relationship between anthropomorphism and perceived control have an impact on HSRs.
-In non-social contexts of SEA hotels, it may not be significant.
+• H3: Only in social settings does the relationship between anthropomorphism and perceived control have an impact on HSRs.
+In non-social contexts, it is not significant in SEA hotels.